Fred Thiele

-Frederick W. Thiele Jr. (born August 8, 1953) is an American politician who serves in the New York State Assembly from the 1st district since 2013 and the 2nd district from 1992 to 2012, as a member of multiple political parties.
+Frederick W. Thiele Jr. (born August 8, 1953) is an American politician who served in the New York State Assembly from the 1st district from 2013 to 2024 and the 2nd district from 1995 to 2012.
 Thiele was originally elected as a member of the Republican Party, but switched to the Independence Party of New York in 2009.
 He joined the Democratic Party after the Independence Party lost its ballot position.

 Political career

 Thiele began his political career as counsel to former Assemblyman John L. Behan, a position in which he served until 1982.
 Subsequent to his service as a legislative assistant he became Southampton Town Attorney and East Hampton Town Planning Board Attorney, from 1982 to 1987 and 1982 to 1986 respectively.

 In 1987, Thiele won a bid to represent the 16th District within the Suffolk County Legislature, a position he would hold for the subsequent four years.
 After serving in the Suffolk County Legislature he would go on to be elected as Southampton town supervisor, where he would serve until winning a 1995 special election to succeed his former boss in the State Assembly.

 Although elected as a Republican, after being elected to the Suffolk County Legislature, he joined the chamber's nine Democrats to elect a Democrat as presiding officer.